 Feel free to use icicle lights, candy cane lights, or more traditional circular or elongated bulbs in your decorating.
 White lights are the most classy color available, but many people use colored lights in their interior and exterior decorating.
 Do whatever you think looks best.

-While it’s important to install Christmas light bulbs on your rooftop, you should also consider installing them around your windows to make your house as festive and eye-catching as possible.
+While it’s classic to install Christmas light bulbs on your rooftop, you can also consider installing them around your windows to make your house as festive and eye-catching as possible.
 And don’t forget to add enough strings of light to your Christmas tree to make it look absolutely radiant this holiday season.
 If possible, place your tree directly behind a window so passersby can see its cheerful light.
 Of course, you should also incorporate plenty of light into your other Christmas decoration ideas, as well.

 How Do You Put Up Christmas Lights?